 If you are working in an unsaved document, Dreamweaver generates a file:// reference to the image file.
 When you save the document anywhere in the site, Dreamweaver converts the reference to a document-relative path.

-When inserting images it’s also possible to use an absolute path to an image that resides on a remote server (i.e., an image that is not available on the local hard drive).
-If you experience performance problems while working, however, you might want to disable viewing the image in Design view by deselecting Commands > Display External Files.
+When you insert images, you can use an absolute path to an image that resides on a remote server.
+That is, an image that is not available on the local hard drive.
+However, if you experience performance issues while working, you can disable viewing the image in Design view by deselecting Commands > Display External Files.

 The Images Property inspector allows you to set properties for an image.
 If you do not see all of the image properties, click the expander arrow in the lower-right corner.